Allegations Against Prospective Adopters and in Relation to Children Placed for Adoption or Already Adopted

 - Inform any other local authority with an interest in the adoptive placement;

 - Provide support to the prospective adopter.

-Where it is appropriate to treat the allegation/suspicion as a child protection concern, the child's social worker will be responsible for initiating the Regional Child Protection Procedures for West Midlands in relation to the allegation/suspicion, unless the prospective adopter lives in another local authority area, in which case the child's social worker will make a referral to the relevant local authority and that local authority will be responsible for implementing their own Regional Child Protection Procedures for West Midlands and inviting the child's social worker and adopters' link worker to the Strategy Meeting.
+Where it is appropriate to treat the allegation/suspicion as a child protection concern, the child's social worker will be responsible for initiating the Cambridgeshire and Peterborough Safeguarding Children Procedures in relation to the allegation/suspicion, unless the prospective adopter lives in another local authority area, in which case the child's social worker will make a referral to the relevant local authority and that local authority will be responsible for implementing the Cambridgeshire and Peterborough Safeguarding Children Procedures and inviting the child's social worker and adopters' link worker to the Strategy Meeting.

 In either case, a Strategy Meeting will be convened as soon as possible after concerns have been identified and within a maximum of 2 working days of the referral.